Jenna Silvonen

-Jenna Silvonen (born 2 January 1999) is a Finnish ice hockey goaltender and member of the Finnish national team, currently playing in the Naisten Liiga with Kiekko-Espoo Naiset.
+Jenna Silvonen (born 2 January 1999) is a Finnish retired ice hockey goaltender and former member of the Finnish national team.
 Her college ice hockey career was played with the Mercyhurst Lakers women's ice hockey program in the College Hockey America (CHA) conference of the NCAA Division I during 2019 to 2022.

 She represented Finland at the IIHF Women's World Championship tournaments in 2019, 2021, and 2022.

+Silvonen retired from ice hockey in September 2023 due to continued symptoms of post-concussion syndrome following a concussion sustained when she was hit in the chin by a puck while in net during a Kiekko-Espoo game in September 2022.